yurt-page/cgi-oauth/README.md

     opkg install openssl-util

 It also will install `libopenssl1.1` and `libopenssl-conf`.

-If you can't install the OpenSSL then you must install `base64` from `coreutils-base64` or enable it in BusyBox compile.

 To use jose install it with `opkg install jose`.
 It will also install `libjose` and `jansson` JSON parsing lib.